DamianMcNulty/MyBlog/content/posts/first.md

 This setup provides a robust foundation for a modern, performant blog that leverages the best of both Hugo's static site generation and Replit's cloud development environment.
 """
 +++
-So I read this link to help me setup Replit to use Hugo.
+So I read this link to help me set up Replit to use Hugo.

 [Build and host your company blog on Replit with Nix and Hugo - DEV Community](https://dev.to/ritza/build-and-host-your-company-blog-on-replit-with-nix-and-hugo-k1c)